NoxUltima/eliph/README.md

 [1, 2, 3, 4, 5].slice 10 * 3 .filter { $ % 3 == 0 }
 [1, 2, 3, 4, 5].slice(10 * 3).filter((i) => i % 3 == 0)
 ```

-This tutorial introduces various features of the Zenith language through examples, beginning with simple expressions, statements and data types, through functions and modules, and finally touching upon advanced concepts like errors and user-defined classes.

 Zenith has a lot of keywords, most of which you are familiar with.
 Let's go through them in a bit of detail here: